-Gov. Evers Applauds WHEFA for a Successful 2020 Fiscal Year helping Wisconsin Nonprofits
+Gov. Evers Applauds WHEFA for a Successful 2021 Fiscal Year Helping Wisconsin Nonprofits

-The report indicates WHEFA saved Wisconsin nonprofit institutions nearly $70.6 million by refinancing outstanding debt and completed 21 financings for such institutions totaling more than $1.1 billion.
-WHEFA financings during this fiscal year will help create an estimated 369 new jobs and maintain 1,054 jobs, while an estimated 2,485 construction jobs will be created for new capital projects.
+The report indicates WHEFA saved Wisconsin nonprofit institutions over $24 million by refinancing outstanding debt and completed nine financings for such institutions totaling more than $635 million.
+WHEFA financings during this fiscal year will help create an estimated 74 new jobs and maintain 209 jobs, while an estimated 810 construction jobs will be created for new capital projects.

-Highlights from the fiscal year in review include 19 different nonprofit borrowers at 39 Wisconsin locations benefited from bond proceeds during the fiscal year 2020, including five long-term care organizations, nine acute-care organizations, three private schools, and two other nonprofit facilities.
-These Wisconsin nonprofit organizations employ more than 38,000 people.
+Highlights from the fiscal year in review include eight different nonprofit borrowers at 13 Wisconsin locations who benefited from bond proceeds during the fiscal year 2021, including three long-term care organizations, three acute-care organizations, one private school, and one other nonprofit facility.
+These Wisconsin nonprofit organizations employ more than 22,000 people.

-“We are very thankful for the support of the Governor as we continue to serve nonprofits during these unprecedented times,” said Executive Director Dennis Reilly.
-“Closing this fiscal year marks another successful year assisting a variety of nonprofits throughout the state and we look forward to continuing our mission to finance and refinance critical infrastructure projects for Wisconsin nonprofits as we emerge on the other side of the pandemic.”
+“We are very thankful for the support of the governor as we continue to serve nonprofits during these unprecedented times,” said Executive Director Dennis Reilly.
+“Closing this fiscal year marks another year assisting a variety of nonprofits throughout the state and we look forward to continuing our mission to finance and refinance critical infrastructure projects for Wisconsin nonprofits as we emerge on the other side of the pandemic.”

 WHEFA, created by the Legislature in 1973, has been providing active capital financing assistance to Wisconsin nonprofit organizations since 1979.
 Bonds issued by WHEFA do not utilize any state funds or constitute an indebtedness of the state.
 The state has no liability to repay any obligation issued by WHEFA under any circumstances.